Humbly Homemade

 • Place the dough ball back in the mixing bowl and cover it with a clean kitchen towel.
 Let the dough rise in a warm spot until it has doubled in size, after about one hour.

 • Divide the dough into 8 equal pieces.
 Roll the pieces into circles or ovals.
+Spread the top of the dough down the sides to create a smooth surface on top & tuck any edges of dough underneath.

 Place the dough pieces spread out on a baking sheet line with parchment paper.